zsvoboda/epic_demo/README.md

 ./bin/demo.sh export
 ```

-This simulates the Epic application exporting a file by creating an `export.csv` file with sample content in the shared `export` directory.
+This simulates the Epic application exporting a file by creating an `demo_export.csv` file with sample content in the shared `export` directory.

 3. On the Windows machine, map the FlashArray share via SMB:

-- **For Active Directory authenticated access:** In Windows Explorer, right-click on This PC, select "Map network drive...", and enter `\\192.168.1.60\EXCHANGE` in the "Folder:" field.
-Check the "Connect using different credentials" box and provide the Active Directory user credentials (`c14-dom-a-ad1\zsvoboda_ad` in this example, but your username and domain will likely differ).
+- In Windows Explorer, right-click on This PC, select "Map network drive...", and enter `\\192.168.1.60\EXCHANGE` in the "Folder:" field.
+Check the "Connect using different credentials" box and provide the user credentials (`domain\windows_user`).
 The mapped directory should contain both `import` and `export` subdirectories.
 Observe the directory and file permissions (ACLs), which are translated from the Linux mode bits set during the demo setup (refer to [./bin/demo_setup.sh](./bin/demo_setup.sh) for details).

-- **For anonymous access:** In Windows Explorer, right-click on This PC, select "Map network drive...", and enter `\\192.168.1.60\EXCHANGE_ANONYMOUS` in the "Folder:" field.
-The mapped directory should contain both `import` and `export` subdirectories.
-Observe the directory and file permissions, which were set during the demo setup (refer to [./bin/demo_setup.sh](./bin/demo_setup.sh) for details).

-**Note:** File and directory permissions will differ between the authenticated and anonymous access methods.

-4. Open the `export\export.csv` file using a text editor (e.g., Notepad) to simulate a Windows user accessing an exported file from Epic.
+4. Open the `export\demo_export.csv` file using a text editor (e.g., Notepad) to simulate a Windows user accessing an exported file from Epic.

-5. Create a new file named `test.txt` within the `import` directory and add some text content.
+5. Create a new file named `import_demo.txt` within the `import` directory and add some text content.
 This simulates a user uploading a file to Epic.

 6. Return to the Linux machine, navigate to the repository directory, and execute the Epic import simulation: